-But how do you know if social media should even be one of your marketing tools?
+How do you know if social media should even be one of the marketing tools for your company?

 We believe you should, but there are some caveats…